valfehr/Heart-Disease-Prediction/README.md

 ### Data

 This dataset consists of 303 observations each consisting of 14 features.
 It comes from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Heart+Disease).
+It is called `heart.csv` and is available in this repository.

 **Features**